 Your fundraising model needs to be detailed enough to be credible but simple enough to understand.
 We build models that strike this balance by focusing on driver-based forecasting rather than line-item detail.

 Start with your revenue model.
 Project new customer acquisition by channel, apply realistic retention curves to each cohort, layer in expansion assumptions.
 This builds your ARR projection from the bottom up.
+It’s also important to demonstrate the total addressable market to show growth potential to investors.

 Model gross margin expansion.
 Show exactly what changes operationally to move from 55% gross margin today to 72% in 36 months.
 Maybe it’s automating implementation (reduces services costs), maybe it’s AWS commitment discounts (reduces hosting costs).